 the entry to the Brim singletrack.

-right marks the Brim Trail.
+(downhill) side.
 The return route is the doubletrack at 90 degrees

 to your left, not the doubletrack straight ahead.
 First-timers should take

 the singletrack counterclockwise to avoid getting lost.

 This is one of the most scenic trails in Utah.
 It's the